Emily Yaple: College career

-Pittsburgh Panthers

 Yaple played three seasons for the Pittsburgh Panthers.
 She started all 16 games of her freshman year, a number which would eventually become a career-high.
 She scored her first collegiate goal on September 17, 2020, netting the opener in a 2–0 victory over Syracuse.
 She went on to claim responsibility for two more assists and two more goals in her first season with Pitt.
 As a sophomore, Yaple started only 7 of the Panthers' 18 matches, but managed to tally 5 goals.
 She ended the season on a high note, scoring a bicycle kick goal against Boston College in the third-to-last game of the campaign.
 The goal, which helped power Pitt to a 3–0 win, was featured as SportsCenter's third-best play of the night.
 Yaple saw her playing time further decrease in her third season, as she started 5 games and played a total of 639 minutes.
 She finished her time at Pitt with 55 appearances and 10 goals.

-Florida Gators

 Ahead of the 2023 college season, Yaple transferred to the University of Florida to pursue a master's degree.
 She made 12 appearances for the Gators, including 4 straight starts to open the season.
 She scored her lone goal with Florida on September 24, striking from 20 yards out to open the scoring in a 1–1 draw with Kentucky.

 Club career

-Brooklyn FC

 After leaving college, Yaple spent time as a part of the Carolina Ascent's USL W League team before signing her first professional contract with Brooklyn FC on August 26, 2024.
 She made one goal contribution on the season: an assist to Mackenzie George in a December 7 match against Lexington SC.
 She made 20 appearances (10 starts) as Brooklyn finished 6th in USLS standings.

-SC Sand

 On July 16, 2025, Yaple signed with German second-division club SC Sand.